Rh blood group system: Rhnull phenotype

 Rhnull individuals have no Rh antigens (no Rh or RhAG) on their red blood cells.
 This rare condition has been called "Golden Blood".
 As a consequence of Rh antigen absence, Rhnull red blood cells also lack LW and Fy5 and show weak expression of S, s, and U antigens.

 Red blood cells lacking Rh/RhAG proteins have structural abnormalities (such as stomatocytosis) and cell membrane defects that can result in hemolytic anemia.

 The first Rhnull blood was discovered in an Aboriginal Australian woman, in 1961.
 Only 43 individuals have been reported to have it worldwide.
 Only nine active donors have been reported.
 Its properties make it attractive in numerous medical applications, but scarcity makes it expensive to transport and acquire.

+While this blood type has been identified in fewer than 50 people, it is not quite as rare as this figure is often interpreted to mean, though still exceedingly rare.
+It is estimated that 1 in 6 million people have this blood type.

 Other Rh group antigens

-Currently, 50 antigens have been described in the Rh group system; among those described here, the D, C, c, E and e antigens are the most important.
+As of 2023, over 50 antigens have been described in the Rh group system; among those described here, the D, C, c, E and e antigens are the most important.
 The others are much less frequently encountered or are rarely clinically significant.
 Each is given a number, though the highest assigned number (CEVF or RH61 according to the ISBT terminology) is not an accurate reflection of the antigens encountered since many (e.g. Rh38) have been combined, reassigned to other groups, or otherwise removed.

 Some of the other Rh "antigens" are f ("ce", RH6), Ce (RH7), Cw (RH8), Cx (RH9), V (RH10), Ew (RH11), G (RH12), Tar (RH40), VS (RH20), Dw (RH23), and CE (RH22).
 Some of these groups, including f, Ce and CE, describe grouping of some existing groups.
 Others, like V, describe an epitope created by some other mutation on the RHD and RHCE genes.
 V in particular is caused by a mutation on RHCE.